Comic Book Festival

 Alliance Française Dublin

-• Offering a unique blend of storytelling visual styles, Illustrators Ireland and friends are delighted to present an exhibition of recent work entitled Lines of Communication.
-This year’s artists include illustrators, comics makers, graphic novelists, designers and teachers.
-These large-scale works are guaranteed to enchant and enthral you!
+• Offering a unique blend of storytelling visual styles, Illustrators Ireland & friends are delighted to present an exhibition of recent work entitled A Decade celebrating the Festival 10th anniversary.

 • From May to June